Healthy Home-Made Treats for Dogs

 Our dogs are our kids.
-We love and cherish them with all our hearts and their health and happiness is our priority.
-I make healthy home-made treats for our dogs with my trusty dehydrator.
+We love and cherish them with all our hearts; their health and happiness are our priorities.
+I make healthy homemade treats for our dogs with my trusty dehydrator.

 INCONSISTENCY WITH STORE-BOUGHT TREATS

 I used to buy beef and liver jerky for our dogs ensuring it was Australian-made and preservative-free.

 Each morning they would get a couple of piece each for their breaky and they’d chew to their heart’s content.

 However, I started to find inconsistencies each time I purchased a new bag.
 Sometimes they were lean and easy to snap, other times they were covered in fat which I had to then scrape off, sometimes thick and tough.
 Yuk!

 I’d been thinking about investing in a food dehydrator for way too long.
 Procrastination be gone!
 I ordered one online and I’ve been working it hard ever since at making healthy home-made treats for our dogs!

 The Excalibur 9-Tray Food Dehydrator 4926T in black from Sprout in Australia is the one I chose and I love it.

 Here are the steps to my chicken jerky which I make once a week from free-range human-grade chicken breast for both our dogs, and my dog photography client sessions.